 In an online master's program in early childhood education, students may be asked to complete a scholarly project in which they conduct a long-term, in-depth investigation into a certain topic within early childhood education and present their research in a written document.
 Many online courses will incorporate practicum requirements in real-world early childhood education settings, including preschools, childcare centers, kindergarten classrooms, elementary school classrooms, and Head Start programs.
 During these practicum experiences, students may apply research-based instructional practices, observe the results of putting these practices into place, and report their findings to their instructor.

 Building a Career

 Students who complete online master's degrees in early childhood education often go on to pursue a doctorate in a related area to pursue careers in academia conducting research and teaching as college professors.
 Others serve as preschool teachers, kindergarten and elementary school teachers, and managers and program specialists in Head Start programs.
 Still others become curriculum specialists and educational directors.

 Kindergarten and elementary school teachers who work in public schools will need to possess a license to teach, often called teacher certification, in their state.
 Teachers at private schools, however, may not require a license.
-Kindergarten teachers earned a median yearly wage of $48,800 as of May 2011, while elementary teachers earned a median wage of $51,660, the BLS noted.
+Kindergarten teachers earned a median yearly wage of $48,800, while elementary teachers earned a median wage of $51,660, the BLS noted.
 These professions are projected to experience employment growth of 17%, which is average employment growth, between 2010 and 2020.
 Actual salaries for educators can vary greatly based on how much experience and education you have, your roles and responsibilities, and the region of the country you live in.